leejones/pipefitter/README.md

 ## Usage

-### compile assets

-Pipefitter is a smart wrapper for your assets compilation task.
-Run it to compile your assets:
+The `pipefitter` command is a smart wrapper to use when compiling your assets:

+    $ pipefitter
+    Running `bundle exec rake assets:precompile`...
+    Finished compiling assets!

+It will automatically check if something changed that would require another compile:

+    $ pipefitter
+    Skipped compile because no changes were detected.

+You can archive a compile in case it can be reused later (ex. switching back and forth between branches)

-    pipefitter compile
+    pipefitter --archive
-    Asset changes detected, compiling assets...
-    Asset compilation completed!

-Then, you can run Pipefitter again to see if anything needs to be compiled:
+    rm -rf public/assets # oh no!

-    pipefitter compile
+    pipefitter
-    No asset changes detected, you're good to go!
+    Used compiled assests from local archive!
+    # boom. didn't even need to recompile

-If you are running into problems, you can force asset compilation:
+If something seems out of sorts, you can force asset compilation:

-    pipefitter compile --force
+    $ pipefitter --force

-By default, pipefitter runs `rake assets:precompile`.
-If you need to run a custom script or rake task you can pass the `--command` option:

-    pipefitter command --command "script/custom_compile"
+    Running `bundle exec rake assets:precompile`...
+    Finished compiling assets!

 ## Contributing